A Taxonomy of Hyperlink Hiding Techniques: Introduction

 Most Web surfers depend on search engines to locate information on the Web.
 Link analysis algorithms \cite{ng2001stable}, such as PageRank \cite{page1999pagerank} and HITS \cite{kleinberg1999authoritative}, are usually used for Search engines ranking.
 Link analysis algorithms assume that every link represents a vote of support, in the sense that if there is a link from page x to page y and these two pages are authored by different people, then the author of page x is recommending page y.
 In particular, PageRank is the basis of Google's search technology \cite{brin1998anatomy}.

 Web spammers try to mislead search engines to make a high rank in search results \cite{gyongyi2005web}.
 In this context, hyperlink hiding techniques are often used to deceive search engines.
 Spammers hope that many small endorsements from these pages with hidden links result in a sizable PageRank for the target page.
-Several questions naturally arise: what link hidden techniques are the spammers using; how prevalent are hidden spam links on the Web; and are the hidden pages punished by the search engines?
+Several questions naturally arise: what link hiding techniques are the spammers using; and, how prevalent are hidden spam links on the Web?
 This paper attempts to answer those questions.

 The rest of sections are organized as follows.
 Section 2 presents a literature review.
 Section 3 gives a comprehensive taxonomy of current hidden link spam techniques.
 Section 4 describes the experimental analysis on 5,583,451 Chinese Web sites.
 At last, section 5 draws the conclusion.